vojtechgadurek/LittleSharp/LittleSharp/README.md

 ## Warning

-This library is mostly experimental and more a snaphot, what it can be
+This library is mostly experimental and more a peek into a concept than a fully functional library.

 ## Introduction